Relationships And Manipulation: Am I Being Used?

 How damaging are manipulative relationships?

-People in manipulative relationships usually begin to doubt themselves and might struggle to separate themselves from their emotionally manipulative partner.
+People in manipulative relationships may begin to doubt themselves and might struggle to separate themselves from their emotionally manipulative partner.
 This can be dangerous because losing a concrete sense of self can foster codependence and make you far more entwined with your abuser than you may have been before.
 Typically, people getting out of a manipulative relationship need time, distance, and therapy to sort through the damage of manipulation, create healthy boundaries, and move forward.

 Relationships and manipulation: What using looks like

 It can be hard to detect if you are being used, especially if the person who is using you is skilled at it.
 Using people often starts out small and simple; a boss might come to you, seemingly on edge, and implore you to take a coworker's shift, because there "just isn't anyone else."
 Or a friend might beg you to stay with them instead of going home and getting some work done, because they need you, and don't have anyone else.
 Although both of these can be true, they can also both begin to groom you for a series of manipulative behaviors.
+Below we’ll outline a few manipulation tactics that might be used in relationships.

 Guilt